terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-This section is about enterprise AI dev platforms that control almost everything.
+This section is about enterprise AI dev platforms that do a lot of the heavy lifting of creating an enterprise level AI app for you.
 For now **the focus is 100% on Palantir Foundry** because
 - PAL is a market leader.
 - **PAL offers a generous free demo account for hands-on experience for Foundry.**
 - **The built-in AI help (AIP/FDE) made it possible to complete the demos (quickly)**.
 Without AI this would have taken at least 5x longer to do.